Questions regarding SHIPPING, DELIVERY, INSTALLATION

 - WHAT IF THE SCULPTURE NEEDS ASSEMBLY AND INSTALLATION*?

-- • When assembly and/or securing are necessary, instructions, special hardware (if required) and a diagram(s) will accompany the work.
+- • When specific assembly and/or securing are necessary, applicable instructions, special hardware and diagram(s) will accompany the work.

 - • We will work with you or with your architect or contractor for all details to ensure a perfect installation each time.